 To show the orchid's surroundings, you'll have to go a little wider than a macro, but you still don't want to clutter your picture with background distractions.
 Your flowers should be the main attraction and must fill the frame.
 If someone looks at your photo and asks you what the picture is about, you didn't get close enough.

-Many of my orchid pictures are edited with artistic layers and textures.
+Many of my orchid pictures are edited with artistic layers and textures, but not this one.
+The photo was taken at the Royal Flora Ratchephruek in Chiang Mai.

 This is a good example of getting rid of distractions and getting close enough... these white phalaenopsis orchids against the gray rock.
 This is in the Orchid House at the Royal Flora Ratchephruek in Chiang Mai, Thailand.
 That dazzling display won't escape my memory in this lifetime!
 There's no beating Thailand for orchid hunting.

 And for a change of pace... a more colourful photo.
 A branch of dainty purple Vandas hanging out with a bundle of brown spider orchids.
-Like the previous photo, I really didn't give this much more than the usual pick-me-ups in Camera Raw, some edge lightening and a white vignette frame.
+Like the previous photo, I ran it through Camera Raw, some minor tweaks in Photoshop and then into the Topaz suite.

-Oahu is a perfect island tfor orchid pictures.
-There are several botanical gardens in or near Honolulu.
+Oahu is a perfect island for orchid pictures.
+There are several botanical gardens in or near Honolulu and I chose Foster Botanical Garden since I was pressed for time.

 Gardens offer a large variety within a small area so visiting a garden is usually more "energy efficient" than hunting them in the wild.